-At this point a voice, which sounds more like an animal's growl, or a deep guttural voice speaking in an indistinguishable language, is audible on the recording.
+At this point, a voice, which sounds more like an animal's growl, or a deep guttural voice speaking in an indistinguishable language, is audible on the recording.
 This strange sound prompts screaming from both the male and female voices on the recording.
 Officer Watts, is then heard calling for backup and explaining the situation.
-Dispatch confirms the call and the guttural growling sound is also audible on the dispatch recording that matches exactly with the officers recording.
+Dispatch confirms the call.
+The guttural growling sound is also audible on the dispatch recording that matches precisely with the officer's recording.

-The screaming and strange growling sound is still heard along with the sound of Officer Watts attempting to kick the door down.
-After several attempts, ten audible kicking sounds on the door, the guttural sound stops and the screaming settles to whimpering and crying from both the male and female voices.
+The screaming and strange growling sound continued along with the sound of Officer Watts attempting to kick the door down.
+After several attempts, ten audible kicking sounds on the door, the guttural sound stops.
+The screaming settles to whimpering and crying from both the male and female voices.

 Male voice (Troy Mick): "That is not him, don't talk to it, it's not him, fuck you, let us out!"

 Officer Watts: "Troy, calm down, are you OK Troy, what do you need, I can get it for you, just let me help, let the woman and boy go, it will be OK."

 Male voice (Troy Mick): "It's not me, I can't open the door, that thing is holding it, somehow, what the fuck, what the fuck are you!"